 The refining process of vegetable oils influences the oil’s smoke point, shelf-life & stability, color, flavor, acidity as well as the composition (nutritional profile).
 During the refining process, natural waxes are stripped from the avocado oil.
 This leads to a higher smoking point.
 Avocado oil has an exceptional high smoking point: The smoke point of the unrefined oil is 480°F (249°C) and the refined form can withstand temperatures of up to 520°F (271°C).
 The exact smoke point depends on the quality of oil refinement and the oil handling and storage before its use.

 Avocado oil functions well as a carrier oil for other flavors.
 It is high in monounsaturated fats and vitamin E. Avocado oil also enhances the absorption of carotenoids and other nutrients.

 Extra virgin avocado oil is the only grade of avocado oil that contains significant amounts of the antioxidant vitamin E. Furthermore, other beneficial phytochemicals and polyphenols are preserved by the gentle cold-pressing resulting in a high quality oil.

-The avocado fruit (also known as alligator pear) refers to fruit, which grows on the avocado avocado (Persea americana).
+The avocado (also known as alligator pear) refers to fruit, which grows on the avocado tree (Persea americana).
 Botanically, the avocado fruits is classified as a large berry containing a single large seed.

 There are various types of avocados on the market.
 The ‘Hass’ is the most common cultivar of avocado.
 It produces fruits year-round and provides approx. 80% of cultivated avocados for the world market.